lumy-widgets/.github/.github/CONTRIBUTING.md

      - Build instructions
      - Screenshots or demo images
    - ✅ `widget-metadata.json`
-   - ✅ License file (MIT recommended)
    - ✅ `.gitignore` (from template)

-4. **Request to add to organization**:
-   - Open an issue at https://github.com/lumy-widgets/.github/issues
+   Then **open an issue** at https://github.com/lumy-widgets/.github/issues to request your widget be added to the organization gallery:
    - Title: "Add widget: [Your Widget Name]"
    - Include:
      - Link to your repository